sdevalapurkar/schedulearn/README.md

 # Schedulearn
-A web app that tutors and students can use to interact with each other and easily schedule/manage all their lessons
+A web app that tutors and students can use to schedule lessons with each other through setting availabilities.

 ## Try it out